KLD/mem_value/README.md

 **Important:** You need to provide MemValue with a storage method before using any MemValue.

+## Example App

+Check out the [example app](example/) for a complete demonstration of all MemValue features with an interactive Flutter UI.

 ### Define your MemValue like so:

 ```dart